Transport in Barbados: ZR Buses (ZR)

 ZR bus fares are the same as government bus fares, but are usually able to give change.

 Taxis (Z)

 Taxi services are also available to all.
 Taxis, similarly to those in the United States and other first world countries, provide transportation at a predetermined government rate.
 However, the fares are not metered, and it is advisable to agree on the cost before entering a taxi.

+The mobile app pickUP Barbados is an Uber-like alternative specific to Barbados; it is used to call licensed-taxis, and provides the user with an estimate of the final fare.

 Car rental (H)

 Car rental in Barbados is provided through any of several local vehicle rental agencies; international rental-agencies are not well represented in Barbados.

 They offer a wide variety of vehicles from luxury cars to vans, and also smaller open top cars.

 Non-nationals who wish to drive in Barbados must be in possession of a Visitor Driving Permit issued by the Barbados Revenue Authority.
 Such permits are only issued to persons in possession of a valid foreign driving licence.